 What does that mean — and how can you determine whether you have a strong mix of investments in place?

-How could inflation affect your investment portfolio?
+How inflation could affect your investment portfolio

 Even though the market may experience volatility on any given day, stocks — as a whole — tend to trend upward over the very long term.
 This means that you can mitigate the negative impacts of inflation through a diversified portfolio invested in balanced index or mutual funds.